Vision-guided robot systems: VGR approaches

 Pickit 3D's Xbox camera has been arm-mounted for some applications.
-While capable of more complex 3D tasks such as bin picking, it still requires the stop-take-a-picture re-orientation mentioned above; it's 3D awareness does not help with that problem.
+While capable of more complex 3D tasks such as bin picking, it still requires the stop-take-a-picture re-orientation mentioned above.
+Its 3D awareness does not help with that problem.

-Visual Robotics claims to eliminate this cycle interruption with their "Vision-in-Motion" capabilities.
+Visual Robotics claims to eliminate this cycle interruption with its "Vision-in-Motion" capabilities.
 Their system combines a 2D imager with internal photogrammetry and software to perform 3D tasks at high speed, owing to the smaller image files.
 The company claims a pending patent covering techniques for ensuring the camera knows its location in 3D space without stopping to get reoriented, leading to substantially faster cycle times.
 While much faster than other 3D approaches, it is not likely to be able to handle the more complex 3D tasks a true stereo camera can.
 On the other hand, many 3D applications require relatively simple object identification easily supported by the technique.
 To date, their ability to visually pick objects in motion (e.g. items on a conveyor) using an arm-mounted camera appears to be unprecedented.

+Conversely, Inbolt presents a platform-independent 3D Vision-based robotic guidance system that integrates a 3D camera, advanced algorithms, and the fastest point cloud processing AI currently available.
+Their system is designed to handle high-frequency data processing efficiently, allowing for real-time tracking.
+This means the robot can adjust to variations in the position and orientation of objects within its field of vision.
+This adaptability is critical in environments where precision and flexibility are essential, making it well-suited for unstructured and unplanned environments.
+By enabling robots to operate without the need for mechanical constraints, it also eliminates the need for expensive jigs and fixtures.

+These new solutions are changing the paradigm of manufacturing industries by offering unique solutions that cater to the evolving needs of modern manufacturing processes.